CS-SI/pytest-executable/doc/test-case.rst

  .. literalinclude:: ../src/pytest_executable/test_case.yaml

-The following give a description of the contents of |yaml|.
+The following gives a description of the contents of |yaml|.

 .. note::